ECB's Bini Smaghi says bond-buy criticism misplaced

-ROME European Central Bank policymaker Lorenzo Bini Smaghi on Thursday dismissed criticism of the bank's bond-buying programme as stemming from past anxieties that are now irrelevant, defending the plan from its German critics.
+ROME European Central Bank policymaker Lorenzo Bini Smaghi on Thursday dismissed criticism of the bank's bond-buying program as stemming from past anxieties that are now irrelevant, defending the plan from its German critics.

 Italian Bini Smaghi, who sits on the six-member board with Stark, said he did not think there was an indicator that showed ECB market interventions -- such as bond purchases -- had undermined the bank's ability to keep prices stable.